 Sixth Form

-School and Sixth Form
+Sixth Form Mock Exams

 The ‘Jewel in the Crown’ – the Sixth Form at Trinity is housed in a state-of-the-art, on site building and offers access to a wide variety of post 16 courses, traditional A levels and vocational alternatives.